These slow cooked rabbit legs are poached in an Indian flavoured broth and served with a spicy carrot puree, roasted cauliflower, and mung beans.

 Indian Slow Cooked Rabbit Legs With Cauliflower and Carrot.

-Rabbit is one of those meats that has fallen out of favour, but it tastes great and as this Indian inspired slow cooked rabbit leg recipe shows, it is really versatile!
+Rabbit is one of those meats that has fallen out of favour, but it tastes great and as this Indian inspired rabbit leg recipe shows, it is really versatile!

 Rabbit has a subtle flavour, but a more pronounced and individual one than chicken.

-This stock then helps us let down then the quite fiery carrot puree.
+This stock then helps us let down the fiery carrot puree.
 But when you make this you should have plenty of this stock left over.